A Guide to Flywheels

 Continuous learning is key to turning the flywheel.
 Your team must be able to balance "learning" and "doing" in tandem, so that customer insights are regularly leveraged to keep the flywheel turning.

-While "learning along the way" may separate companies whose flywheels are in full motion versus those that are unable to achieve momentum, it’s also important to note that in the beginning stages of launching a new product, your team may be doing ample learning—about customers, the market, and the business—without being able to spin the flywheel quite yet.
+While "learning along the way" may separate companies whose flywheels are in full motion versus those that are unable to achieve momentum, it’s also important to note that in the beginning stages of , your team may be doing ample learning—about customers, the market, and the business—without being able to spin the flywheel quite yet.
 Once the flywheel is in motion, though, companies that are attuned to the levers driving the flywheel often have less prescriptive product roadmaps and are able to make more data-informed product decisions.
 They can get clarity around the motions of their flywheels through experimentation: running tests, reviewing the results, and adjusting the strategy accordingly.

 A clear and strong product strategy motivates people across the org and creates focus on learning along the way to achieving success.